 Rigid backhaul as a mesh satellite unit; no AP mode when hosting a Wi-Fi system; the MLO feature could be better overall

-The UDM Pro Max is currently the latest home-friendly, full-scale, non-Wi-Fi router designed for those with a network rack.
 With two 10Gbps ports, one 2.5Gbps port, and numerous Gigabit PoE ports, it’s ready to host a wide range of devices.
-The console also features two hard drive bays to accommodate terabytes of RAID1-protected storage space for its other functions.
+The console is the only one here to feature two hard drive bays to accommodate terabytes of RAID-1-Protected storage for other functions, such as its built-in UNVR, which can handle over a dozen high-res cameras for a robust Protect-based surveillance system.

 Alternatively, you can also consider the similar UDM-SE, which has slightly lower hardware specifications and only a single drive bay.